 These citrus-rosemary scones have a perfectly balanced flavor profile of fresh and sweet.
-Soft and moist on the inside with a sugary exterior that’s topped with a smooth vanilla bean glaze.
-These scones are irresistible!
+Soft & moist on the inside with a sugary exterior that’s topped with a smooth vanilla bean glaze, these scones are irresistible!

 We had a whole host of picnic-worthy munchies: fruits, veggies, cheese, crackers, the whole lot.
-But my favorite part of the menu was these citrus-rosemary scones.
+But my favorite part of the menu was these citrus-rosemary scones with a vanilla bean glaze.
 I wanted to contribute something sweet (duh), but also wanted to channel some serious spring vibes into whatever I baked.
-And what’s more springy than fresh rosemary and citrus?
+And what’s more springy than fresh rosemary & citrus?
 To some this may seem like an odd flavor combo, but let me tell you it’s just so delightful.
-Fresh, sweet but not too sweet, light and delicate.
+Fresh, sweet but not too sweet, light & delicate.
 Just yum.

 There’s nothing worse, in my humble opinion, than a dry scone.
 Why eat a pastry if it’s chalky & crumbly?
 Not worth it.
-Scones should have a soft, moist, buttery, tender crumb- and that’s exactly what you’ll find with these citrus-rosemary scones.
-Surrounded by a sweet and sugary exterior crust that’s topped with a smooth vanilla-bean glaze- these are near perfection.
+Scones should have a soft, moist, buttery, tender crumb- and that’s exactly what you’ll find with these.
+Surrounded by a sweet & sugary exterior crust that’s topped with a smooth vanilla-bean glaze- these are near perfection.

 Hope you’re enjoying spring as much as we are here in Birmingham!
-Be sure to bake something sweet and share it with some friends- it does the soul some good.
+Be sure to bake something sweet & share it with some friends- it does the soul some good.

 What you’ll need to make these scones: